 Esling (1984) undertook a regional study to document extensive post Illinoian-age alluvial deposits that had accumulated in major valleys in eastern Iowa.
 Three major terrace assemblages with differing stratigraphy and age were identified: Early Phase High Terrace (EPHT), Late Phase High Terrace (LPHT) and Low Terrace (LT).
 EPHT deposits are characterized by the presence of Peoria and Pisgah Formation sediments overlying a Sangamon Geosol in the underlying alluvium.
 Esling theorized that these terraces are older than 40,000 years B.P. but younger than the Illinoian sediments in eastern Iowa (Bettis, 1989).
 LPHT deposits are characterized by the presence of Peoria Formation loess grading down into underlying alluvium with no paleosol.
 These terraces developed prior to 25,000 years ago and were buried by loess before 12,500 years ago.
 The LPHT terraces are typically inset into EPHT deposits.
 The LT is the youngest terrace and is not buried by Peoria loess.
-In the map area, eolian dunes (Peoria Formation-sand facies) are present on the terrace surface and indicate this terrace surface was deposited during Late Wisconsin through early Holocene time (12,500 to 10,000 years ago).
+Terrace deposits are present along Duck Creek in the map area.